coffeeT4ble/WorkoutLogger/README.md

 ## Use
 - open the .sln file in Visual Studio
+- build or run and close it, then go to APP/bin/Debug and find the .exe file

 - Start either in the IDE or execute the .exe file in the Debud directory